How are the classes organised?

 Key stage 1

-Children continue on the book banding system.
+Children continue on the book banding system as they progress through the book bands a wider range of reading books are introduced.
 Teachers teach reading during guided reading sessions and in phonics lessons.
 Guided reading groups have 5 or 6 children in them.
-They read a text selected by the teacher and focus on a specific objective.
+They read a text selected by the teacher and focus on a specific objective, most often a 'real book'.
 Objectives go beyond just decoding skills. children have to demonstrate a thorough knowledge of the meaning and will develop comprehension skills and learn to give opinions.
 Because the children are learning the next skill the text is usually more challenging than the home reading book.
 If children are not making sufficient progress we will provide intervention, this is usually 1 to 1.
 All children have a home reading book that they select themselves from the relevant book band.
 It is not necessary for the children to read every book in the book band, we have a lot of books to provide choice.
 We recommend 10 minutes reading at home each day.
 The home reading book is for consolidation of existing skills and will help to develop fluency.
 The children's home reading record will contain the focus objectives.
 Teachers do not hear the children read their home reading book.

-Children who complete all 11 colour bands in the system will choose from age appropriate independent reading books.
+Children who complete all 11 colour bands in the system will choose from age appropriate 'key stage plus' books .
 These usually have short chapters and are designed to develop reading stamina and broaden reading experience

 Key stage 2